The New Cup: Production

 "The New Cup" was written by writer Duncan Sarkies, his second writing credit for the series after season one's "New Fans."
 The episode was directed by series co-creator James Bobin.
 The episode makes several noticeable references to the film Midnight Cowboy.
 In the scene wherein Jemaine and Bret ask women if they want to pay money to have sex with them, Bret quotes Enrico "Ratso" Rizzo's (Dustin Hoffman) line "I'm walking here, I'm walking."
 Earlier in the episode, Jemaine suggested that Bret should wear a cowboy hat to be more attractive to women.
-In the video for "You Don't Have to be A Prostitute", Jemaine wears a leather cowboy waistcoat and cowboy shows, and wears a cowboy hat during the credits.
+In the video for "You Don't Have to be A Prostitute", Jemaine wears a leather cowboy waistcoat and cowboy shoes, and wears a cowboy hat during the credits.

 Further cultural references are made throughout the episode.
 During the band meeting scene, Murray asks the duo if they can think of "any successful musicians with no instruments?"
 Jemaine names off The Mormon Tabernacle Choir, Boyz II Men, Bobby McFerrin and Luciano Pavarotti before Murray tells them that "there are none."
 While deliberating whether to become prostitutes, Bret and Jemaine reference Pretty Woman, erroneously believing Richard Gere portrayed a male prostitute in the film.
-Near the end of the episode, Murray tells Bret and Jemain about a Nigerian man who is seeking money via email.
+Near the end of the episode, Murray tells Bret and Jemaine about a Nigerian man who is seeking money via email.
 This is a play on the actual Advance-fee fraud that swept the internet in the latter part of the 20th century.